arvind632/JavaScript/README.md

 ## 📌 6.
 What is Debouncing?

 **Answer:**
 Debouncing delays function execution until after a certain time has elapsed since the last call.
+It ensures that a function is executed only after the user stops performing an action.
+Real-Life Example (Very Simple) :  Imagine you are typing in search box.
+Every time you type a letter, And JavaScript could call an API.
+Debouncing ensure only call API after user stops typing for a small milliseconds

+Without Debounce ❌ (too many function calls) : like if Pressing keys: "H" "He" "Hel" "Hell" "Hello"  In that case API call 5 times.

+With Debouncing user can stop API calling for some millisecond  and Only 1 API call

 Used for: search boxes, window resize, scroll events.